 Behavioural surveillance or other special surveys

-In a behavioural survey of a sample of men who have sex with men, respondents are asked about sexual partnerships in the past six months, about anal sex within these partnerships and about condom use when they last had anal sex.
+In a behavioural survey of a sample of gay men and other men who have sex with men, respondents are asked about sexual partnerships in the past six months, about anal sex within these partnerships and about condom use when they last had anal sex.
 Condom use applies whether the respondent is the receptive and insertive partner.

-Whenever possible, data for men who have sex with men should be collected with civil society organizations that have worked closely with this population in the field.
+Whenever possible, data for gay men and other men who have sex with men should be collected with civil society organizations that have worked closely with this population in the field.

-Access to men who have sex with men and the data collected from them must remain confidential and secure.
+Access to gay men and other men who have sex with men and the data collected from them must remain confidential and secure.

 Every two years